4 Divergence

 4.2 KL divergence and Boltzmann entropy

-The divergence3 between \(Q\) and \(P\) associated with a proper scoring rule \(S(x, P)\) is defined as the difference between the risk and the minimum risk4: \[ D(Q,P) = R_Q(P) - R_Q(Q) \geq 0 \]
+The divergence between \(Q\) and \(P\) associated with a proper scoring rule \(S(x, P)\) is defined as the difference between the risk and the minimum risk3: \[ D(Q,P) = R_Q(P) - R_Q(Q) \geq 0 \] The use of the term “divergence” rather than “distance” is a reminder that \(Q\) and \(P\) are not interchangeable in \(D(Q, P)\).

-For the logarithmic scoring rule this yields the Kullback-Leibler (KL) divergence between \(Q\) and \(P\): \[ \begin{split} D_{\text{KL}}(Q,P) &= H(Q, P)-H(Q) \\ & = \text{E}_Q\log\left(\frac{q(x)}{p(x)}\right)\\ \end{split} \] The KL divergence is always non-negative, \(D_{\text{KL}}(Q, H) \geq 0\), as a consequence of Gibbs’ inequality.
+For the logarithmic scoring rule this yields the Kullback-Leibler (KL) divergence between \(Q\) and \(P\): \[ \begin{split} D_{\text{KL}}(Q,P) &= H(Q, P)-H(Q) \\ & = \operatorname{E}_Q\log\left(\frac{q(x)}{p(x)}\right)\\ \end{split} \] The KL divergence is always non-negative, \(D_{\text{KL}}(Q, H) \geq 0\), as a consequence of Gibbs’ inequality.

 The KL divergence is also known as KL information , KL information number or discrimination information.
 Further names are information divergence or \(\boldsymbol I\)-divergence.
 Some authors refer to \(2 D_{\text{KL}}(Q, P) = D(Q, P)\) as the deviance of \(P\) from \(Q\).